terra-money/classic-core/docs/guide/users.md

 At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains \(including Terra\).
 Usually, you will create a new mnemonic when you initialize your ledger device.
 However, it is possible to tell the ledger device to use a mnemonic provided by the user instead.
 Let us go ahead and see how you can input the mnemonic you obtained during the fundraiser as the seed of your ledger device.

 {% hint style="warning" %}
-    To do this, **it is preferable to use a brand new ledger device.**.
-Indeed, there can be only one mnemonic per ledger device.
-If, however, you want to use a ledger that is already initialized with a seed, you can reset it by going in `Settings`&gt;`Device`&gt;`Reset All`. **Please note that this will wipe out the seed currently stored on the device.
-If you have not properly secured the associated mnemonic, you could lose your funds!!!**
+To do this, **it is preferable to use a brand new ledger device** as there can be only one mnemonic per ledger device.

+If, however, you want to use a ledger that is already initialized with a seed, you can reset it by going in `Settings`&gt;`Device`&gt;`Reset All`.

+**Please note that this will wipe out the seed currently stored on the device.**

+**If you have not properly secured the associated mnemonic, you could lose your funds!!!**
 {% endhint %}

 The following steps need to be performed on an un-initialized ledger device: